jdonghia/jdonghia.github.io/README.md

 - `pnpm lint` — run Next.js linting
 - `pnpm build` — create a production build (configured for static export)
 - `pnpm start` — run the production server

-> Note: there is currently no test runner configured in this project.

 ## Project Structure